 Let’s take a look at our new brothers-in-arms.
 Your partners run around trying to fight the Heartless based on special AI settings in the main menu, which is unfortunate, because you haven’t had a chance to adjust those settings yet!
 Mr. Duck is wielding a Rod and Mr. Dog a Shield, which he uses as though it were a weapon.
-There’s no more overt hint in the series that Sora is, narratively at least, meant to be carry the Sword.
+There’s no more overt hint in the series that Sora is, narratively at least, meant to be carry the Dream Sword.
 And here’s an interesting fun fact: Donald and Goofy also seem to represent aspects of the personality quiz from Sora’s Dive to the Heart!
-This insight came from ThePumpkinQueen at Kingdom Hearts Insider, who suggested that Donald levels up easily at the start but then slows, which I see as being like the Dawn scheme; Goofy represents Night by levelling slow then fast; and Sora is presumably supposed to take the “normal” type, Noon.
+This insight came from ThePumpkinQueen at Kingdom Hearts Insider, who suggested that Donald levels up easily for the first 50 levels and then slows, which is like the Dawn scheme; Goofy represents Night by levelling slow then fast; ergo Sora is presumably supposed to take the “normal” type, Noon.

 As you fight, you’ll also get a little used to fighting with Donald and Goofy, but not very well.
 The game also made an odd decision with the audio that can lead to weird feedback.
 See, Donald and Goofy don’t know your name, and so won’t call out to you when they’re doing you a service, like using a healing potion.
 This means you might suddenly heal for no reason, and might not notice them helping at all.
 KH2 would correct this issue by giving everyone some generic quotes for the few times you fight alongside a stranger.